top of page

 B. cancellaria (Lamarck, 1819) (see Abbott #4966) and that the correct name for the species previously known as B. domingensis is not yet clarified.
 Huber presented this position upon the basis that the type material for

 B. domingensis best conforms to Lamarck’s description of B. cancellaria and Lamarck’s treatment of B. cancellaria lacks a type locality and bears doubtful type material.
 The result is that the shell presented in publications prior to Huber (2015) as B. domingensis is unclear and the name B. domingensis should be applied to shells previously described as B. cancellaria.
-The below presentation conforms to this position.
+The below presentation conforms to this position and reflects the taxonomy in WoRMS as of 8/11/2024.
 Have fun with your data labels.

 Huber, M. 2015.
 Compendium of Bivalves 2.
 ConchBooks.